Miran20122/set-fan-speed-udm/README.md

 ## 🚀 Features

-- ✅ Sets custom fan speeds for CPU and HDD
+- ✅ Sets fan speeds of the CPU and HDD to 70% and 80%
 - 🔁 Runs automatically at boot/reboot via `crontab`
 - 🛡️ Persistent through system/firmware updates
 - ⚙️ Simple to install and uninstall via SSH